-Zesty lemony, buttery cake studded with tangy blueberries—a perfect afternoon pick-me-up or dessert.
+Zesty, lemony, buttery cake studded with tangy blueberries—a perfect afternoon pick-me-up or dessert.
 It could even qualify for an indulgent breakfast at a stretch (ok, a large stretch).
 It would certainly fit the bill for brunch, with perhaps Asparagus, Tomato and Goat Cheese Frittata and fruit on the side.

 Print